ranas-experiments/100-days-of-code/log.md

 **Today's progress**: Read more about chrome webdev tools and learned a tiny bit about functions!

 **Thoughts**: this is just starting.

+### Day 33: September 9th

+**Today's progress**: Read about functions and tried to make a few.

+**Thoughts**: everything is out of focus. my mind is jumping all over the place.
+To understand a sentence I have to read it at least twice.